digimakergo/digimakergo.github.io/README.md

 Digimaker is a Content Management Framework which balances simplicity & flexibility with high performance.
 Written in Golang.

 It will be soon released, and this site will be updated.
-Stay tuned on [github.com/digimakergo/digimaker](https://github.com/digimakergo/digimaker)
+Stay tuned.

 ### Simple